fkaiser/pingpong_tracker/README.md

 ![pendulum](images_README/pend_tracker.png)

-The correspoding video can be found in:
+The corresponding video can be found in:

 ![pendulum_ball](images_README/pendulum_ball.mp4)